CyrilPeponnet/slackhal/README.md

 	-f, --file confing		 The configuration file to load [default ./slackhal.yml] -p, --plugins-path path  The paths to the plugins folder to load [default: ./plugins].
 	--trigger char           The char used to detect direct commands [default: !].
-	--handler port			 The Port of the http handler [default: :8080].
+	--http-handler-port port The Port of the http handler [default: :8080].
 	-l, --log level          Set the log level [default: error].
 ```